Fact sheet: “Accompanying family”

 Applicants can obtain a list of exactly which documents are required from the authority responsible for handling the application, either in person or via its website.
 It is also accessible on the official website: France-visas.gouv.fr.

-As an indication, you can download a list of documents that must be submitted with an application for a multi-year residence permit under the ‘accompanying family’ procedure.
+As an indication, here is the list of documents that must be submitted with an application for a multi-year residence permit under the ‘accompanying family’ procedure.

 Cost